fi5u/generator-jack/README.md

 ### Database Backup
 Your local database running your WordPress installation will be backed up to the folder `dev_db` in your project's root.
 This will occur on every `dev` build.
 Backups on the same day will overwrite.

+### Plugins
+Custom plugins should be placed in `app/plugins` directory.
+They will automatically be copied over to the correct place for the `dev` and `dist` builds.

 ## License

 [MIT License](http://en.wikipedia.org/wiki/MIT_License)